Austinbolinger/ECE382Lab3/README.md

 This code took a while to understand.
 I started off with identifying how to get the box to start in the center of the screen.
 After much tampering, I found out that I just needed to delete an increment given and initialize R10, row, and R11, column, to what I wanted them to be.
 Next I rearranged the code so that each time I called makeBox It would do the same thing and I would just need to pass in different cursor locations.After that, I worked on getting the other buttons to be recognized.
 I started with just one button.
 After many hours, I received help from Dr. Coulston.
 He helped me fix my problem with pressing and releasing the buton.
 I had the code for press but not for release.
 This lead to the box appearing in a random position depeding on howmany microseconds I held down and allowed the program to run through.
 After he showed me how to test for a release.
 I was able to copy the code for each button.
 The last step was to apply the correct column or row change in order to pass the right values into makeBox.
 A few trails and errors lead to code that works like a charm.

+##Documentation
+Dr. York helped me understand the mega prelab time wave form by walking me through it.
+Dr. York found an error in my coding.
+I was commenting out part of the working set address function.
+It messed up the whole program just enough to not let it work.
+Dr. Coulston helped me with button pressed and button released.
+I was stuck with just identifying the press and not accounting for the release.
+He walked me through C code for it and then assembly code for button release.

 ## Grading

 || Item | Grade | Points | Out of | Date | Due |